Halo-Michael/ppsspp-builder/README.md

             make deb

-    * if you want to build quickly
+    * if you want to build quickly (or just use Xcode 9,4 to complete all compilation processes)

             make quickdeb